starsheriff/train-os/10-interrupts/README.md

 lidt [idtr]
 ```

+Now, both the space for the _idt_ is reserved, and the _idtr_ is set.
+The cpu now "knows"
+where to find the correct interrupt handler, or more precise the gate descriptor for any
+of the possible 256 interrupts.

+We have not yet initialized the idt yet.
+This is the next thing to do.

+## IDT Entries aka gate descriptors

+## Old text from here:

 If we enable intterupts now with `sti` it should work, but we get reboots.
 So something
 is not right.
 If we disable interrupts with `cli` right after, we can boot again.
 This
 is because we haven't set the IDT entries properly yet.